 Home Security Kits are Versatile

-You can affordable purchase a relatively complete system and install it yourself with minimal cost and work.
+You can affordably purchase a relatively complete system and install it yourself with minimal cost and work.
 In fact, its a lot easier to buy a relatively complete kit than it is to get all the components of your home alarm system individually.

 Theyre sold as kits specifically for this purpose, and most of these are priced in between 100 and 200 dollars—a completely affordable price, given the value youll be getting out of it.
+The Simplisafe wireless system is a good example.
+Add to that the added security that there are no wires for the crooks to cut.

 System Compatibility is Essential for Add-On Components